 Russia launches booster shots amid soaring infections

-Russian health authorities have launched booster vaccination for those who had been sick with COVID-19 or immunized more than six months ago, an effort that comes amid a surge in new infections and deaths
+Russian health authorities have launched booster coronavius vaccination for those who had been immunized more than six months ago, amid a surge in new infections and deaths

-MOSCOW -- Russian health authorities on Thursday launched booster vaccination for those who had been sick with COVID-19 or immunized more than six months ago, an effort that comes amid a surge in new infections and deaths.
+MOSCOW -- Russian health authorities on Thursday launched booster coronavirus vaccination for those who had been immunized more than six months ago, as the country faces a surge in new infections and deaths.

 Moscow Mayor Sergei Sobyanin said he had received a booster shot and urged city residents to follow suit.